PetruSoroaga/RubyFPV/README.md

 # Adding code

-You can create pull requests if that's what you really want.
+You can create pull requests, if that's what you really want, and I will code review them.